 I went in with a pretty healthy degree of skepticism about e-learning being able to work for children in Sudan’s nomadic tribes.
 But this project impressed me — it is numeracy and literacy in games on a tablet, using children’s drawings that reflect the village where they live.”

-A senior program officer at Results for Development, Caitlin Coflan focuses on education issues, including skills and employability and out-of-school children.
+An associate director at Results for Development, Caitlin Coflan focuses on education issues, including skills and employability and out-of-school children.
 She often performs qualitative research, including interviews and focus groups, in order to produce case studies of successful programs that can help inform program funders.

 Currently, Ms. Coflan is co-leading a partnership with Educate a Child that is analyzing best practices and lessons learned in delivering education to out-of-school children around the globe.
 As co-author of Journeys to Scale, a report documenting the path to scale for promising education innovations, she wrote a case study on “Can’t Wait to Learn,” a tablet-based program devised by the Sudanese education ministry to deliver e-learning to elementary-age out-of-school children in remote parts of Sudan.